Experienced BUI Attorney in Minneapolis

 If you are at least 21 years of age and currently hold a standard driver's license, the state considers it a criminal offense to operate a watercraft with a .08 BAC or higher.
 However, if you are captaining a commercial vessel and have a specific commercial driver's license (CDL), you mustn't work on the water with a BAC in excess of .04 percent.
 In any case, no one under the age of 21 can have a BAC that goes beyond .01 if he or she wishes to legally operate a watercraft.
 Like in any BWI-related case, we strongly urge you to contact our firm so as to legally exercise and protect your rights.

-Unlike roadway DUI laws, BWI convictions do not lead to Automatic Revocation of a driver's personal boating licenses, but a judge can still temporarily practice this option on a case.
-Other circumstances that could result in this sentence include leaving the scene of an accident, refusing to submit chemical (or breath) testing, and fatality matters involving passenger(s) or innocent swimmers.
-Courts and criminal enforcement agencies are even more willing to collaborate on BWI cases since adjacent counties' waterways may overlap jurisdictional boundaries.
+Unlike roadway DUI laws, BWI convictions do not lead to automatic revocation of a driver's personal boating licenses, but a judge can still temporarily practice this option on a case.
+Other circumstances that could result in this sentence include leaving the scene of an accident, refusing to submit to chemical (or breath) testing, and fatality matters involving passengers or innocent swimmers.
+Courts and criminal enforcement agencies are even more willing to collaborate on BWI claims since adjacent counties' waterways may overlap jurisdictional boundaries.

 OUR VICTORIES